webmastersmith/WGU_Cloud_Computing/D338_Cloud_Platform_Solutions_AZ-104/Azure_Administrator_AZ-104.md

 - **Azure Resource Manager (ARM)**
   - deploy, manage, monitor, security, auditing, tagging, authentication (vm, database, third-party...) as a group.
+  - best when deploying individual resources or small groups of resources in a consistent and repeatable way.
   - **Benefits**
     - reusable templates allow easy deployment.
     - handle resources as a group instead of individually.